ruggeri/tech-notes/randos/bicycles/drivetrain.md

   adjusting the cone.
 - You then tighten a lock nut against the cone, so that they can't move.
 - Rear hubs typically need 9x 1/4" ball bearings per side.
+  - It looks like Wheels Manufacturing is most popular for bearings.
+You typical want "Grade 25" bearings, which are accurate to 25 millionths of an inch.

 # Chain